CsillaFarkas/ParetoPick-R/README.md

 ├── output
 ```

-# Required input files and data structure (example data structures from the Schwarzer Schöps catchment)
+# Required input files and data structure
-(app pulls these into the data folder)
+(with example data structures from the Schwarzer Schöps catchment)
 1. pareto_fitness.txt
   * comma delineated, four columns representing the objectives that were maximised in optimisation
 ```